LordBlacky/TinyRiscV-Simulator/README.md

 - this will generate some files for the simulator, including `debug_info.txt`, that is the text that will also be displayed in the simulator, you might want to open in in a text editor as well to look at arbitrary positions in code, since the simulator will only print the current and couple afterwords lines.
 - Now run: `make simulator`
   this will compile and run the simulator, make sure you zoom out far enough (Ctrl-) that everything fits on the screen.
 Your terminal should be able to display about 70 chars vertically.
 - Also, note that our simulator essentially uses the [harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
-So you can not read or write the instruction during runtime
+So you can not read or write to the instructions during runtime.

 ## 2 Runtime
 Use these buttons to controll the simulator: